matoom/frostbite/user_interface/flags.md

 ## Server-side flags and settings

-The Dragonrealms MUD has a number of server-side settings which are specifically created for the official game clients.
-As the Frostbite frontend is based on Stormfront network protocol, it accommodates the same shared server-side settings as the Stormfront client and any changes in those settings will be reflected in both game clients.
+Changes in server-side flags are shared between all game clients.

-The crossed out settings will not have any effect in the Frostbite frontend and it is important to note that some of the settings might not affect the GUI but they could still be used by the scripting engine.
+The crossed out settings do not have any effect in the Frostbite frontend.

-For example the inventory list which cannot be seen in the GUI but it can still be accessed from the scripts created for the Frostbite frontend.
+It is important to note while changes in some settings might not be immediately apparent in the GUI, disabling them could disrupt data aggregation for the scripting engine that offers on-demand data access in the scripting API.

 ### Flags